Skip to main content

 • Teacher Education Graduate Programs Facebook Page

-• Using various types of literature to increase students' skills as readers and writers
+• Critically examine various types of literature to increase students’ skills and perspectives;

 The Literacy Master's program is designed for graduates of education programs who have received initial teacher certification and wish to enhance their practice for effective enhancement of students' literacy skills.
 "The ability to read, write, and communicate connects people and empowers them to achieve things they never thought possible," (ILA) Graduate studies in Literacy will enhance the ability to improve instruction for students' literacy and learning in all content areas and teaching specializations, including: